The museum collections reflect the daily lives of people in Doncaster from the 18th century to the present day.

-The historic parkland surrounding Cusworth Hall is open to the public every day of the year.Ā Itās the perfect location for picnics, walks with the dog, or family days out.
+The historic parkland surrounding Cusworth Hall is open to the public every day of the year.
+It’s the perfect location for picnics, walks with the dog, or family days out.
+There is no charge for entry into the Museum but donations are welcome.

-Childrenās play areas and a playing field are also located within the Park and a variety of walking trails are available from the Hall reception.Ā Admission to the Park is freeĀ (car parking charges apply)Ā
+Children’s play areas and a playing field are also located within the park and a variety of walking trails are available from the Hall reception.
+Admission to the park is free but car parking charges apply.
+The park also features a gorgeous river, alongside three lakes that have stunning decorative scenery.

-Situated in Cusworth Hallās former stable and coach house,Ā Butlers Tea Room and BistroĀ serves meals, snacks and drinks – pleaseĀ visit their websiteĀ Ā for full details including opening hours.
+Situated in Cusworth Hall’s former stable and coach house, Butlers Tea Room serves meals, snacks and drinks.

-Cusworth Lane, Doncaster DN67TU
+Cusworth Lane, Doncaster DN6 7TU

 01302 782342

 There is also a Room on the Broom Adventure Trail.
-Activity packs can be purchased from the visitor centre for £2.
+Activity packs (optional) can be purchased from the visitor centre for £2.
 Follow the trail, find sculptures, look for animal footprints, trace rubbings and have fun doing activities along the way.
 Accessible for pushchairs or wheelchairs.

-Anglers Country Park, Haw Park Lane, Wintersett, Wakefield, WF4 2EB
+Anglers Country Park, Haw Park Lane, Wintersett, Wakefield, WF4 2EB (around 45 minutes drive from Doncaster)

 There are 245 steps down into the cavern and back up again.